AngeloGC/ArUco_Markers-AR/README.md

 ## Installation

 To make the project work, the libraries used must be installed.
-To do this you can use the package manager [pip] (https://pip.pypa.io/en/stable/).
+To do this you can use the package manager [pip](https://pip.pypa.io/en/stable/).

 The commands to install the libraries are the following: